nloadholtes/blog.ironboundsoftware.com/about-nick.md

 By day I'm a software developer who works primarily in Python, and at night I sleep (hahahaha).

 I've been described as "really helpful", a "programmer with a personality", and as "the guy who left 1 chip in the bag".
-I've built a few things over the years, and I'm currently thinking about the next thing I could spend hour fretting about.
+I've built a few things over the years, and I'm currently thinking about the next thing I could spend hours fretting about.

 If you'd like to get in touch, please feel free to email at `nick @ ironboundsoftware.com`